RIPE-NCC/ripe-database-documentation/docs/06.Update-Methods/02-Webupdates.md

     When you receive this message: "Your object has been successfully created".
 For example, "organisation ORG-XYZ-RIPE", make a note of the new organisation ID (ORG-XYZ-RIPE).

     You can use the organisation ID in the "org:" field.

+    Please note that **organisation** objects with IANA, RIR, NIR or LIR can only be created by the RIPE NCC.
+Any other entity must use OTHER in the "org-type:" when creation **organisation** objects.